 Foods and Nutrition, AICRP-H.Sc, Professor Jayashankar Telangana State Agricultural University, Hyderabad - 500030, Telangana, India.

-The studies have demonstrated that phenols and flavonoids contribute to a higher extent than vitamin C, carotenoids, and others to the antioxidant capacity of fruits and vegetables.
-Most of the studies proved that, higher concentrations of vitamin C in fruits contribute only 10 - 20% of the total antioxidant capacity.
-However, low concentrations of vitamin E in fruits contribute significantly higher antioxidant capacity than the vitamin C.
+The studies have demonstrated that phenols and flavonoids contribute to a greater extent than vitamin C, carotenoids, and others to the antioxidant capacity of fruits and vegetables.
+Most of the studies proved that higher concentrations of vitamin C in fruits contribute only 10 - 20% of the total antioxidant capacity.
+However, low concentrations of vitamin E in fruits contribute significantly higher antioxidant capacity than vitamin C.

 The fruits are mostly consumed in raw form, but vegetables need to be cooked to enhance their palatability and taste.
-However, cooking brings about a number of physical and chemical changes in the vegetables 9.
+However, cooking brings about several physical and chemical changes in vegetables 9.
 These changes could be both beneficial and detrimental depending on the extent and type of treatment conditions.
-The cooking treatments like boiling, microwaving, baking, frying and griddling lead to changes in texture and nutritional properties of the vegetables 10.
+The cooking treatments like boiling, microwaving, baking, frying, and griddling lead to changes in texture and nutritional properties of the vegetables 10.

-Studies have reported that cooking softens the cell walls which lead to increase in the extraction of carotenoids 11.
-However, other studies have reported that cooking can also lead to loss in essential vitamins, antioxidants, water soluble and heat labile compounds.
+Studies have reported that cooking softens the cell walls, which lead to an increase in the extraction of carotenoids 11.
+However, other studies have reported that cooking can also lead to a loss in essential vitamins, antioxidants, water soluble, and heat-labile compounds.
 The extent of loss is dependent on the type of cooking treatment 12 and the phytochemical compositions of the cooked vegetable 13.
-Cooking processes may have an effect on the antioxidant content of food due to antioxidant release, destruction, or creation of redoxactive metabolites 14.
+Cooking processes may affect the antioxidant content of food due to antioxidant release, destruction, or creation of redox-active metabolites 14.
 Antioxidant compounds, such as ascorbic acid and some carotenoids, are very sensitive to heat and storage.

-Based on above the facts, the present study was carried out with the objective to investigate the effect of common domestic cooking processes, open cooking and pressure cooking, on phenolics and flavonoids and total antioxidant capacity of commonly grown and consumed vegetables in Telangana state, India.
+Based on above the facts, the present study was carried out to investigate the effect of common domestic cooking processes, open cooking, and pressure cooking, on phenolics and flavonoids and total antioxidant capacity of commonly grown and consumed vegetables in Telangana state, India.

 MATERIALS AND METHODS: